 Of the main bond types, corporate bonds generally present the most risk, followed by municipal bonds.
 Treasury bonds, on the other hand, are considered a virtually risk-free investment.
 In fact, investors consider them so low risk that all other bonds are rated with Treasurys as a benchmark.

 Bond ratings are based on the issuer’s financial stability, and they’re the key indicator of how much risk is assumed when buying a particular bond.
 Bonds issued by entities with a high probability of meeting obligations are known as investment grade.
 Since they entail relatively low risk, they generally pay a lower coupon.
 Riskier bonds are referred to as high-yield or junk bonds, and usually pay a higher coupon.

-There are three main companies that issue bond ratings: Moody’s, Standard & Poor’s, and Fitch.
+Three main companies issue bond ratings: Moody’s, Standard & Poor’s, and Fitch.
 The ratings they use are listed in the table below.
-The first column delineates whether the bond is considered investment grade or junk.
+The first column describes whether the bond is considered investment grade or junk.
 The final three columns are the specific ratings assigned by the evaluating companies.

 |Investment||Aa1, Aa2, Aa3||AA+, AA, AA-||AA+, AA, AA-|

 |Junk||C||D||DDD, DD, D|

 So how do ratings affect bond prices over time?